Provence Cycling Holiday

 Current Dates

-We fit the bikes and, depending on your arrival time there is the possibility of doing a short circular ride around the local vineyards.
-You can also explore the narrow streets of Roussillon and walk along the Ochre Trail.
+We fit the bikes here and, depending on your arrival time there is the possibility of doing a short circular ride around the local vineyards.

 On the first full day in the saddle we tour around some of the beautiful villages of the Luberon region.
 The ride follows quiet country lanes and cycle routes which head through vineyards, lavender fields and picturesque pine forests.

-Highlights include the villages of Bonnieux and Lacoste.
-In the latter, you can visit an impressive castle which was once the home of the infamous Marquis de Sade.
-You will also ride across Pont Julien - a Roman bridge across the Cavalon River - and will explore the charming village of Goult.
+Highlights include the villages of Lacoste and Oppede.
+In the former you can visit an impressive castle which was once the home of the infamous Marquis de Sade.
+While in the latter you can explore the beautifully preserved Medieval streets of Oppède-le-Vieux.

 Cycle Routes: